Mahmoud Ben Mahmoud

-Mahmoud Ben Mahmoud (born in 1947, Tunis) is a Tunisian film writer and producer.
+Mahmoud Ben Mahmoud (born in 1947) is a Tunisian film writer and producer.

 Biography

 Mahmoud was born in 1947 in Tunis, Tunisia, to a family of Turkish origin who had settled in Tunisia in 1710.
 His father was a theologian and amateur artist and writer, which, to an extent, influenced the personality of the young Mahmoud.
 He studied at the INSAS Belgian school of cinema where he completed his graduation in field of filming.
 Later, he studied art history, archeology and journalism at the Free University of Brussels (ULB).
 These multidisciplinary studies gave him a solid training to face the field of cinema.